-Shaped like a tear of joy, the pear cut gives the finger an elongated look.
-Women who don’t want a ring like everyone else gravitate towards a pear, including Katherine Heigl, Anna Kournikova and Kaley Cuoco.
+Shaped like a tear of joy, the pear-cut diamond gives the finger an elongated look.
+Women who don’t want a ring like everyone else gravitate towards a pear, including Katherine Heigl, Anna Kournikova, and Kaley Cuoco.

 This post has been provided by Clean Origin, curators of 100% lab-created diamonds.
 We bring our customers exceptional, high-quality jewelry for any momentous occasion.
 Our team of experts has been in the industry for three generations, providing superior quality settings and diamonds for a fraction of the price.
 Clean Origin offers concierge service and a 100-day moneyback guarantee to back all of its fine jewelry.
 We’d be honored if you made us part of your life’s journey.